Pattrick Smellie: Only two things can rescue Muller and the National Party now

 Muller should have fronted on Q&A and his message should have been simply this: "I screwed up.
 I should have acted earlier, told journalists what I know, and I should have told Michael Woodhouse to go public as soon as he told me."

 Yes.
 That would have made last week even worse for National than it was.
 Woodhouse might well have had to offer his resignation.
-However, Muller could have chosen not to accept it, since Woodhouse didn't use the information that Boag gave him.
+However, Muller could have chosen not to accept it, since Woodhouse didn't use the information Boag gave him.

 Muller could have looked down the barrel of a TV camera and said: "I learnt a few things this week, and there are some things that will not happen in the National Party under my leadership."